 Local Forums and Drop-Ins

-During the engagement we ran a series of forums for anyone who wanted to come and talk about autism in North Yorkshire.
+During Autism Matters, we ran a series of forums for anyone who wanted to come and talk about autism in North Yorkshire.
 This involved a short presentation and some group discussions about what to do next.

 The forums were autism friendly with opportunities for people to drop-in before or after the group discussion if anyone preferred a quieter or more informal chat.